vpro/jsr107-magnolia/README.md

 In this case in the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.

 ## Possible cache values
 The cache values may be `null` and `Optional`.
 This implementation will arrange that no nulls are stored in the underlying magnolia cache.
-If the value is `Optional`, the value of the `Optional' will be serialized.
+If the value is `Optional`, the value of the `Optional` will be serialized.

 Non serializable values are only possible if the underlying eh-cache is configured not to store to disk.